NCAR/ccpp-scm/scm/doc/TechGuide/chap_cases.rst

-For the purposes of this example the ``control_p8`` test has already been rerun, but if starting from your own UWM RTs, you can rerun the UWM regression test, on Cheyenne for example, by running the following command in the RT
+For the purposes of this example the ``control_p8`` test has already been rerun, but if starting from your own UWM RTs, you can rerun the UWM regression test, on Derecho for example, by running the following command in the RT
 directory: ``qsub job_card``

 Now the cases can be generated with the following command:

 .. code:: bash

-   ./UFS_forcing_ensemble_generator.py -d /glade/scratch/epicufsrt/GMTB/CCPP-SCM/UFS_RTs/control_p8/ -sc --C_RES 96 -dt 720 -n control_p8 -lonl 300 320 -latl 40 50 -nens 10 -sdf SCM_GFS_v17_p8
+   ./UFS_forcing_ensemble_generator.py -d /glade/derecho/scratch/epicufsrt/ufs-weather-model/RT/NEMSfv3gfs/develop-20240607/control_p8_intel -sc --C_RES 96 -dt 720 -n control_p8 -lonl 300 320 -latl 40 50 -nens 10 -sdf SCM_GFS_v17_p8

 Upon successful completion of the script, the command to run the case(s) will print to the screen.
 For example,